 - Remember, if you make cannabutter, natural separation will occur if you use regular butter.

 - Feeling defeated by weak cannabutter?
 We have a guide to help fix that!
+Or check out my flower-to-oil ratio guide to help get you started.

 - Don’t let your cannabutter go to waste!
 Learn to refrigerate and freeze cannabutter for long-term storage.